 Additives are scents, beneficial ingredients like oatmeal, and/or coloring agents.
 Look for those that use only natural versions.

 One last important consideration is that using natural soap helps protect the environment.
 The UKs Royal Society of Chemistry released a report announcing the finding that chemical byproducts of detergent bars persist in the water supply even after filtration.
-These byproducts include parabens, known carcinogens, and phthalates, which can lead to reproductive disorders.
-Spending the extra money to buy a natural bar of soap can thus lead to healthier skin and a healthier environment, at the same time.
+These byproducts include parabens and phthalates.